 - If the parental leave occurs during the “start-up period” of a tenure-ladder faculty member’s first term, any salary guarantee and/or salary savings agreement will be extended for an additional thirteen weeks.
 Any other leave-related issues affecting progress during the start-up period will be considered on a case-by-case basis.

-- Parental leave should be requested as far in advance of the child’s expected arrival date as possible to provide departments with reasonable notice for planning purposes.* FTE (full-time equivalent) reflects the percentage of the faculty member’s annualized salary that is compensated on the HSPH payroll.
-For example, faculty who do not work for HSPH in July and August or who have not raised outside funding to cover that portion of their salary have an FTE of .833.
+- Parental leave should be requested as far in advance of the child’s expected arrival date as possible to provide departments with reasonable notice for planning purposes.* FTE (full-time equivalent) reflects the percentage of the faculty member’s annualized salary that is compensated on the Harvard Chan School payroll.
+For example, faculty who do not work for Harvard Chan School in July and August or who have not raised outside funding to cover that portion of their salary have an FTE of .833.

 - Complete and submit the “Notification of Intention to Take Paid Parental Leave” section of this form as early as possible.